Ramziafa/secure-login-system/README.md

 - Secure password hashing using SHA-256.
 - User registration and login with error handling for duplicate usernames.
 - Simple user interface for easy interaction.
-- check out our detailed guide in [my blog post](https://www.ramzitech.be/2023/07/building-secure-user-authentication.html).
+- For a more detailed guide on how to set up and use the Secure User Authentication System, check out [my blog post](https://www.ramzitech.be/2023/07/building-secure-user-authentication.html).